 Little Switzerland, NC

 Located in picturesque Little Switzerland.
-Open starting November 15, 9 AM-5 PM on Fridays and Saturdays and Sundays from 12-5 PM.
+Open starting November 14, 9 AM-5 PM on Fridays and Saturdays and Sundays from 12-5 PM.
 An experience the whole family will enjoy.
-There's a cozy fire while roasting marshmallows and enjoying hot cider or cocoa.
+There's a cozy pot belly stove available while enjoying hot cider or cocoa.
 Then you head to the field to select your tree, finishing up by visiting Huck the farm dog while the tree is bailed and prepared for transport.
 Your trip will be jam-packed with memories for years to come.
 They are only 30 minutes from I-40 and in the shadow of Mt.
-Mitchell just off the Blue Ridge Parkway.
+Mitchell in one of the most picturesque areas in all the mountains.
+The farm is pet friendly and just off the Blue Ridge Parkway.

 Sandy Hollar Tree Farm